 The genus, Scaevola L., was named and described by Carl von Linnaeus in the 2nd edition of Mantissa Plantarum Altera in 1771.

-Plants of the World Online lists 117 species in the Scaevola genus (as of 2-17-21 when I last updated this page).
-It is a member of the plant family Goodeniaceae with 12 genera.
-Those numbers could change as updates are made (and likely will).
+As of 12-26-22 when this page was last updated, Plants of the World Online lists 107 species in the Scaevola genus.
+It is a member of the plant family Goodeniaceae with 7 genera.
+Those numbers could change as updates are made on POWO.